Nimbers are algebraically closed #

 For simplicity, the constructor takes a 0 < p.degree assumption.
 The theorem

-IsNthDegreeClosed.exists_root proves that this theorem applies (vacuously) when p = 0
+IsNthDegreeClosed.exists_root proves that this theorem applies (vacuously) when p = 0 as well.

 Instances For